sarahbaker/www.bakertunes.com/pages/blog/2024/shadows.md

 The piece returns to the opening theme and ends with a high-pitched chord — maybe a little mouse jumping out of the way?

-I’m delighted that my piece, Shadows, has been selected for the ABRSM grade 3 2025–26 piano syllabus and I hope that many people enjoy playing it.
+I’m delighted that my piece, *Shadows*, has been selected for the ABRSM grade 3 2025–26 piano syllabus and I hope that many people enjoy playing it.
 Please share your performance and I’ll keep a look out for them!

 ![Cover of 'Night Time Impressions'](/static/images/blog/2024/night-time-impressions-cover.webp)